SNAP Benefits

 How do I keep my benefits?

-The benefits enrollment period for most Oregon households is 6 – 12 months.
+The benefits enrollment period for most Oregon households is 6–12 months.
 You have to renew your benefits before your certification period ends.
-You will receive a letter when it is time to reapply.
+You will receive a letter 45 days in advance letting you know when it is time to reapply.

 What household/income changes do I have to report, and when?